kroneman/kroneman-io-astro/src/content/posts/2023-04-17-outside-in-testing.md

 #### The Refactor

-As primarily a Frontend Engineer I was learning a lot, diving into this project.
-From building out CloudFormation scripts, to `Github --> ECR --> ECS` deployment pipelines.
+I learned a lot throughout this project; from building out CloudFormation scripts, to deployment pipelines using Github, ECR and ECS.

 **Fortunately, I learned that the internals of my application were built wrong.**

-Essentially my `Controller` and my `Model` layer were doing and I was under-utilizing services & dependency injection.
+Essentially my `Controller` and my `Model` layer were doing more than they should have been, and I was under-utilizing services.
+This resulted in unclear boundaries within my application.

 So I started refactoring, and to my surprise...and delight. **None of my tests had to change**.
 I could refactor with confidence, knowing that the business logic I had tested, would still work as long as my tests passed.